-The Southeastern Channel is broadcasting and streaming Southeastern’s first two home football games this fall on ESPN+, making Southeastern the only school in Louisiana with students fully producing football games for ESPN.
+The Southeastern Channel is broadcasted and streamed Southeastern’s first two home football games this fall on ESPN+, making Southeastern the only school in Louisiana with students fully producing football games for ESPN.

 “Being on ESPN is truly a dream come true,” said student play-by-play announcer John Sartori of Mandeville, who won a 2018 student Emmy for on-camera talent.
 “I will cherish every second of this coming season.
 The exposure we are receiving is truly second to none.”

-The Emmy award-winning Southeastern Channel, honored by the Broadcast Education Association as one of the top four in the nation two years running for its live sports game broadcasts, produced the ESPN+ broadcast for the Lions’ home opener with Jacksonville State on August 29, and is also producing the September 21 Southland Conference contest with Lamar.
+The Emmy award-winning Southeastern Channel, honored by the Broadcast Education Association as one of the top four in the nation two years running for its live sports game broadcasts, produced the ESPN+ broadcast for the Lions’ home opener with Jacksonville State on August 29 and the September 21 Southland Conference contest with Lamar.

 “The fact that our broadcasts are now being aired on ESPN is truly a tremendous honor,” said game broadcast director student Dylan Domangue of Houma, who was the play-by-play announcer for the 2018 winning broadcast.
 “Our broadcasts are student-led, so having our work on ESPN is a huge honor because our production is getting recognized alongside professionals.”